bacpack-system/bacpack-system.github.io/docs/term_definition.md

 This document defines the terms used in this documentation.

- - component - BacPack system component
+ - Component - BacPack system component
- - project - CMake based project
+ - Project - CMake based project
  - Package - a set of files which is an output of CMake build; the definition of Package can have any number of dependencies
  - App - same as Package, except it cannot have any dependencies in its definition